A2Amir/Writing-ROS-Nodes/README.md

 * The second section contains is the service response.
 The response contains only a single field, time_elapsed.
 The time_elapsed field is of type duration and is responsible for indicating how long it took the arm to perform the movement.

 Note: Defining a custom message type is very similar, with the only differences being that message definitions live within the msg directory of the package root, have a “.msg” extension, rather than .srv, and do not contain the “---” section divider.
 You can find more detailed information on creating messages and services [here](http://wiki.ros.org/msg) and [here](http://wiki.ros.org/srv) respectively.

+### Modifying CMakeLists.txt

+In order for catkin to generate the python modules or C++ libraries which allow you to utilize messages in your code you must first modify simple_arm’s CMakeLists.txt (~/catkin_ws/src/simple_arm/CMakeLists.txt).
+	cd ~/catkin_ws/src/simple_arm/
+nano   CMakeLists.txt
+CMake is the build tool underlying catkin, and CMakeLists.txt is nothing more than a CMake script used by catkin.
+If you’re familiar with GNU make, and the concept of makefiles, this is a similar concept.
+First, ensure that the find_package() macro lists std_msgs and message_generation as required packages.
+The find_package() macro should look as follows: find_package(catkin REQUIRED COMPONENTS
+        std_msgs
+        message_generation
+)
+As the names might imply, the std_msgs package contains all of the basic message types, and message_generation is required to generate message libraries for all the supported languages (cpp, lisp, python, javascript).
+Next, uncomment the commented-out add_service_files() macro so it looks like this:
+## Generate services in the 'srv' folder
+add_service_files(
+   FILES
+   GoToPosition.srv
+)

+This tells catkin which files to generate code for.
+Lastly, make sure that the generate_messages() macro is uncommented, as follows: generate_messages(
+   DEPENDENCIES
+   std_msgs  # Or other packages containing msgs
+)

+This macro is actually responsible for generating the code.
+For more information about CMakeLists.txt check out [this page](http://wiki.ros.org/catkin/CMakeLists.txt) on the ROS wiki.
+Then use use ctrl-x followed by y then enter to save the script

 ```python